 Our product candidates are considered to be biologics and the process of manufacturing biologics is complex and requires significant expertise and capital investment, including the development of advanced manufacturing techniques and process controls.
 We do not own or operate any cGMP manufacturing facilities.
-We rely, and expect to continue to rely, on third-party contract development and manufacturing organizations for the manufacture of our product candidates for preclinical and clinical testing.
-To date, we and our contract manufacturers have limited experience in the manufacturing of cGMP batches of our product candidates.
+We rely, and expect to continue to rely, on third-party contract development and manufacturing organizations for the manufacturing of cGMP batches of our product candidates.
 Our contract manufacturers must comply with cGMP, regulations, and guidelines for the manufacturing of biologics used in clinical trials and, if approved, marketed products.
 To date, we and our contract manufacturers have only produced smaller cGMP batches of our product candidates and have not scaled up the manufacturing process for later-stage clinical trials and commercialization.
 Some of our product candidates may require the development of new processes to scale up, which could cause delays in the scale-up of manufacturing, as well as greater costs that could negatively impact the financial viability of our product candidates.